-- 4. The Handbook has been issued by the Commission and, together with Statements issued by the Commission, contains the rules and guidance referred to in Regulation 3(2) of the Criminal Justice (Proceeds of Crime) (Financial Services Businesses) (Bailiwick of Guernsey) Regulations, 2007 as amended (the Regulations), section 15(6)(a) of the Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 as amended, section 15 of the Disclosure (Bailiwick of Guernsey) Law, 2007 and section 15 of the Transfer of Funds (Guernsey) Ordinance, 2007; the Transfer of Funds (Alderney) Ordinance, 2007 and the Transfer of Funds (Sark) Ordinance, 2007. - 5.
+- 4. The Handbook has been issued by the Commission and, together with Statements issued by the Commission, contains the rules and guidance referred to in Regulation 3(2) of the Criminal Justice (Proceeds of Crime) (Financial Services Businesses) (Bailiwick of Guernsey) Regulations, 2007 as amended (the Regulations), section 15(8) of the Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 as amended, section 15 of the Disclosure (Bailiwick of Guernsey) Law, 2007 and section 15 of the Transfer of Funds (Guernsey) Ordinance, 2007; the Transfer of Funds (Alderney) Ordinance, 2007 and the Transfer of Funds (Sark) Ordinance, 2007. - 5.
 The Handbook is issued to assist financial services businesses to comply with the requirements of the relevant legislation concerning money laundering, terrorist financing and related offences to prevent the Bailiwick's financial system from being used in the laundering of money or the financing of terrorism.
 The Criminal Justice (Proceeds of Crime) (Bailiwick of Guernsey) Law, 1999 as amended and the Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 as amended states that the Guernsey courts shall take account of rules made and guidance given by the Commission in determining whether or not a person has complied with the Regulations.

-- 6. The Guernsey AML/CFT framework includes the following legislation, which is referred to in the Handbook as the relevant enactments: - The Money Laundering (Disclosure of Information) (Guernsey) Law, 1995; - The Money Laundering (Disclosure of Information) (Alderney) Law, 1998 as amended; - The Criminal Justice (Proceeds of Crime) (Bailiwick of Guernsey) Law, 1999 as amended; - The Drug Trafficking (Bailiwick of Guernsey) Law, 2000 as amended; - The Money Laundering (Disclosure of Information) (Sark) Law, 2001 as amended; - The Terrorism (United Nations Measures) (Channel Islands) Order 2001; - The Al-Qa'ida and Taliban (United Nations Measures) (Channel Islands) Order 2002; - The Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 as amended; - The Transfer of Funds (Guernsey) Ordinance, 2007; - The Transfer of Funds (Alderney) Ordinance, 2007; - The Transfer of Funds (Sark) Ordinance, 2007; - The Disclosure (Bailiwick of Guernsey) Law, 2007; - The Disclosure (Bailiwick of Guernsey) Regulations, 2007; - The Terrorism and Crime (Bailiwick of Guernsey) Regulations, 2007 as amended; - The Registration of Non-Regulated Financial Services Businesses (Bailiwick of Guernsey) Law, 2008 as amended;

-and such enactments relating to money laundering or terrorist financing as may be enacted from time to time in the Bailiwick.
+- 6. The Guernsey AML/CFT framework includes the following legislation, which is referred to in the Handbook as the relevant enactments: - The Criminal Justice (Proceeds of Crime) (Bailiwick of Guernsey) Law, 1999 as amended: - The Drug Trafficking (Bailiwick of Guernsey) Law, 2000 as amended; - The Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 as amended; - The Transfer of Funds (Guernsey) Ordinance, 2007; - The Transfer of Funds (Alderney) Ordinance, 2007; - The Transfer of Funds (Sark) Ordinance, 2007; - The Disclosure (Bailiwick of Guernsey) Law, 2007 as amended; - The Disclosure (Bailiwick of Guernsey) Regulations, 2007 as amended; - The Terrorism and Crime (Bailiwick of Guernsey) Regulations, 2007 as amended: - The Registration of Non-Regulated Financial Services Businesses (Bailiwick of Guernsey) Law, 2008 as amended; - The Terrorist Asset-Freezing etc. Act 2010 (Guernsey) Order 2011 - The Al-Qaida and Taliban (Freezing of Funds) (Guernsey) Ordinance, 2011 and such enactments relating to money laundering or terrorist financing as may be enacted from time to time in the Bailiwick.

-- 7. The Regulations include requirements relating to: - risk assessment and mitigation; - undertaking customer due diligence (CDD); - monitoring customer activity and ongoing CDD; - reporting suspected money laundering and terrorist financing activity; - staff screening and training;

-- record keeping; and - ensuring compliance, corporate responsibility and related requirements. - 8.
+- 7. The Regulations include requirements relating to: - risk assessment and mitigation; - undertaking customer due diligence (CDD); - monitoring customer activity and ongoing CDD; - reporting suspected money laundering and terrorist financing activity; - staff screening and training; - record keeping; and - ensuring compliance, corporate responsibility and related requirements. - 8.
 For any financial services business, whether regulated by the Commission or registered with the Commission, the primary consequences of any significant failure to meet the standards required by the Regulations, the Handbook and the relevant enactments will be legal ones. - 9.
 As regards a financial services business regulated by the Commission, the Commission is entitled to take such failure into consideration in the exercise of its judgment as to whether the financial services business and its directors and managers have satisfied the minimum criteria for licensing.
-In particular, in determining whether a firm is carrying on its business with integrity and skill and whether a person is fit and proper, the Commission must have regard to compliance with the Regulations, related rules in the Handbook and the relevant enactments. - 10.
-As regards a financial services business which is not regulated by, but is registered with, the Commission, the Commission is entitled to consider compliance with the Regulations, the Handbook and the relevant enactments when exercising its judgement in considering the continuing registration of a financial services business.
+In particular, in determining whether a firm is carrying on its business with integrity and skill and whether a person is fit and proper, the Commission must have regard to compliance with the Regulations, related rules in the Handbook and the relevant enactments.

+10. As regards a financial services business which is not regulated by, but is registered with, the Commission, the Commission is entitled to consider compliance with the Regulations, the Handbook and the relevant enactments when exercising its judgement in considering the continuing registration of a financial services business.